Mathématique: Chapter 86

 (Right, so he quite liked Young.)

-He turned away from the pair of them, stared at stone trimmed counters with inlaid crystal and tentatively said to Atlantis, //Mind showing me how to boil water for tea without co-opting my entire consciousness?//
+He turned away from the pair of them, stared at stone trimmed counters with inlaid crystal and tentatively said to Atlantis, //Mind showing me how to boil water without co-opting my consciousness?//

 //!// Atlantis replied, and into his mind the city projected the image of a sunstone panel, small and rectangular, set into the wall in the place Earth-based cabinetry would be.

-He looked above the crystal-inlaid counter, located the expanse of stone, and lifted his hand.
+Rush looked above the crystal-inlaid counter, located the correct expanse of stone, and lifted his hand.
 He hadn’t touched it, wasn’t even close, when it slid open, revealing a shallowly built set of shelves.
 Glassware glinted in the moonlight.

 There were delicate cylinders of cut crystal arrayed on the lowest shelf.
-The middle shelf held small bowl-shaped vessels, reminiscent of Japanese teacups with inlaid strainers with irregular, biologic imperfections, as though cut from coral.
+The middle shelf held small bowl-shaped vessels, reminiscent of Japanese teacups with inlaid strainers that contained irregular, biologic imperfections, as though grown from coral.
 The top shelf held complex, coiled glassware, vaguely reminiscent of Klein Bottles.

 He pulled out three alien teacups and waved the panel shut.

-In return, he received the image of another stone panel, near the floor this time, and a wide, two handled glass vessel with a lip meant for pouring.
+In response, Atlantis provided a pair of images: a stone panel near the floor, and a wide, two-handled glass vessel with a lip meant for pouring.

 He stood to find his guests staring at him with very different expressions.
 Young: eyebrows up, mouth quirked, telegraphing so-this-is-how-it’s-gonna-be USAF patience.
 Sheppard: brow knitted, eyes watchful, telegraphing braced-for-bad-news USAF anxiety.

 Atlantis, too, seemed to pick up on the rising undercurrent of tension.
-The image it sent of resonance induction via crystal lattice flowed into this mind smoothly and subtly, like the water running in the grooves of the walls.
-He positioned the kettle on a naquadah counter panel and swept a finger over a faintly glowing touchpad labeled augere calorum.
+The image it sent of resonance induction via crystal lattice flowed into his mind smoothly and subtly, like the water running in the grooves of the walls.
+He positioned the kettle on a naquadah counter panel and swept a finger over a faintly glowing touchpad labeled AUGERE CALORUM in etched Ancient characters.

 Young, hands braced against the counter, his gaze direct and confrontational, said, “You’ve got a direct line with Atlantis.
 And it goes both ways.”